thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   ## gold coast Christmas boat party

   Looking for somewhere unique to host this year’s work Christmas Party?
 How does a Boat Cruise aboard your own private catamaran sound?
-You’ll be sailing in the beautiful Gold Coast sunshine surrounded by crystal blue waters, isolated islands and golden beaches, sipping on icy cold drinks and enjoying delicious food.

-  Sounds awesome right?
-Yes, we know.
-We are out on the water every day and it still makes us smile to see how much our guests enjoy the experience.

-  Sailing in Paradise would love to create a 2024 Christmas Party that you and your guests will remember forever!
+  Sailing in Paradise would love to create a 2024 Christmas Boat  Party that you and your guests will remember forever!
 So please fill out our enquiry form, send us an email or give us a bell.
-We are a friendly, professional crew and we’d love the chance to chat with you.

   ##### W﻿hat's Included with your Christmas Party Boat?